Joydeep10-py/Car-Showroom-Management-System/README.md

 My project can serve as a foundation for other similar projects in this field, and may even inspire the creation of systems that aim to provide comprehensive yet multifaceted end-user tools and management capabilities.

+How to run the code?

+1] Copy-Paste the python code in your
+2] Remove the documentation of SQL codes
+3] Change the image paths accordingly
+4] Once the program is run for the first time,  postively make proper documentation of the SQL codes